-Stephanie Zamrzla\ Paula Gray
+Stephanie Zamrzla Paula Gray Sage Gray Lakyn Beckman

-Anyone wishing to sell Food Preservation in the Silent Auction must return an Intent to Sell Card to the Fair Office by noon, Wednesday July 24.
-There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, p.
-34).
+Anyone wishing to sell Food Preservation in the Silent Auction must return an Intent to Sell Card to the Fair Office by 12:00 p.m., Wednesday, July 23.
+There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, page 35).

-- 1. Exhibits must have been preserved since the member's previous year's county fair, and not been exhibited at the previous State Fair. - Recipes and processing methods from the sources below are recommended.
+- 1. Exhibits must have been preserved since the member's previous year's county fair, and not been exhibited at the previous State Fair. - 2.
+Recipes and processing methods from the sources below are recommended.
 Recipes must be from current, tested resources listed below AND MUST BE ADJUSTED FOR ALTITUDE based on your processing location, or it will be disqualified.
-Processing methods that will be disqualified include: open kettle-canning, oven canning, sun canning and using electric multi-cookers.
+Processing methods that will be disqualified include: open kettle-canning, oven canning, sun canning, and using electric multi-cookers.
+If using the Presto Precise® Digital Pressure Canner, please indicate the appliance is used for either water bath or pressure canning.
+Untested recipes will be disqualified for food safety reasons.
+Tested recipe sources include: